You want smart political talk without the meltdowns?

 There's one set of rules for the Clintons where they get to basically pick their own investigators.

-They get to fill out deposit slips from Russia while Hillary Clinton is approving major deals that undermine our nuclear security, w where they get to go out and fund research into Donald Trump that isn't true, and then have the audacity to point the figure at Donald Trump for collusion.
+They get to fill out deposit slips from Russia while Hillary Clinton is approving major deals that undermine our nuclear security, where they get to go out and fund research into Donald Trump that isn't true and then have the audacity to point the figure at Donald Trump for collusion.

-And and what frustrates me as a member of the Judiciary Committee, I can't get a straight answer into who's really looking at these matters.
+And what frustrates me as a member of the Judiciary Committee, I can't get a straight answer into who's really looking at these matters.

-I want to hear the attorney general say that we are appointing a special counsel, and we are going to pursue the real crimes from the real criminals with the same vigor and under the same standards that people have been attacking Donald Trump.
+I want to hear the Attorney General say that we are appointing a special counsel and we are going to pursue the real crimes from the real criminals with the same vigor and under the same standards that people have been attacking Donald Trump.

 And until that happens, I worry that we don't have equal justice in this country.